DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 # Serial and TFT Output Example:

-This demo code will connect to your AdafruitIO feed key named "sense-temp" and post an integer temperature value in Fareinheit.
+This demo code will connect to your AdafruitIO feed key named "sense-temp" and post a float temperature value in Fareinheit from the on-board BMP280 sensor.
-A quick demo for how to connect to AdafruitIO and post some data.
 ```
 ===============================
 Connecting to WiFi...